Antonia brainAntonia Hamilton's lab for Social Cognition

 Current Research

 The Hamilton lab aims to uncover the cognitive and brain mechanisms which allow us to make sense of other people's everyday actions and interact appropriately.
-We also test if these systems are compromised in people with autism.
+We also test if these systems differ in people with autism.

 Social interaction is critical to our everyday lives.
 A better scientific theory of how we understand and respond to other people will have benefits for many fields, including